Parakeet: Breeding

 Parakeets often breed more readily in groups; however, there can be conflicts between breeding pairs and individuals especially if space is limited.
 The presence of other parakeets encourages a pair to breed, which is why breeding in a group is better.
 Despite this, many breeders choose to breed in pairs to both avoid conflicts and know offspring's parentage with certainty.
-Parakeets lay an average of 4-8 eggs, while budgerigars (a species of parakeet) lay an average of 4-6 eggs.
+Budgerigars lay an average of 4-6 eggs, while other parakeet species may lay an average of 4-6 eggs.

+American population

+There is a growing population of introduced monk parakeets in Brooklyn and Queens, although the species have been reported in all five boroughs of New York City.